Human Services

 A.A.S.
 Degree (D,G,W)

-The mission of the Human Services program is to provide students with an educational foundation which will allow them to successfully gain entry level employment within the human services arena and/or to succeed in continuing their education at a baccalaureate level upon graduation.
-The curriculum and individual courses consist of a balance between providing students with a strong theoretical and content foundation as well as an experiential, skill development component in order to prepare students to continue their education and/or to allow them to interface competently and ethically with clients and colleagues in a career setting.
+The Human Services program provides students with an educational foundation which will allow them to successfully gain entry-level employment within the human services arena and/or to succeed in continuing their education at a baccalaureate level upon graduation.
+The curriculum and individual courses consist of a balance between providing students with a strong theoretical and content foundation as well as an experiential, skill-development component in order to prepare students to continue their education and/or to allow them to interface competently and ethically with clients and colleagues in a career setting.

 Program Graduate Competencies